LizWes/playground/README.md

 Here is the list of functions and programs I did and short explinations:

+**printalphabet/main.go**
-**printalphabet/main.go** A program that prints the latin alphabet as a string
+//A program that prints the latin alphabet as a string

+**printreversealphabet/main.go**
-**printreversealphabet/main.go** A program that prints the latin alphabet as a string in reversorder
+//A program that prints the latin alphabet as a string in reversorder

+**printdigits/main.go**
-**printdigits/main.go** A program that prints decimal digits from 0 to 9 as runes
+//A program that prints decimal digits from 0 to 9 as runes

 **isnegative.go** func IsNegative(number int)
 // A function that prints T if its negative or F if it is not